magickatt/OpenPolicyAgentTerraformExample/readme.md

 # Open Policy Agent example using Terraform

 Simple example of how to use [Open Policy Agent with Terraform](https://www.openpolicyagent.org/docs/latest/terraform/) including setting up a [GitHub Action](https://github.com/open-policy-agent/setup-opa).
-This should help explain the following concepts...

-* What is a Policy?
-* What is a Rule?
-* How are Rules evaluated in a Policy?
-* How do you Query a Rule?
+The Agent can either be run as an API (that you can query) or in standalone mode (via the command line) and requires 3 things

+* Policies
+* Input
-* How do you Query multiple Rules at once?
+* Query

-`main.tf` and `plan.json` are taken from the provided documentation (and are not based on any real infrastructure) purely to demonstrate how Open Policy Agent can be run within a container and subsequently the [GitHub Action](https://github.com/open-policy-agent/setup-opa).

 Documentation does not explain particularly well (for a newcomer) what each part of the supplied commands do, so please find a breakdown below.
 Additionally there is a [slightly easier-to-read explanation](https://spacelift.io/blog/what-is-open-policy-agent-and-how-it-works#how-does-opa-work) of how OPA works.
 Here we will be looking at evaluating multiple Rules using a Query.